All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Natural GLP-1 vs. GLP-1 Medications

 Your body produces GLP-1 naturally in the L-cells of your small intestine, primarily in response to eating.
-This natural hormone signals your pancreas to release insulin, tells your brain you are getting full, and slows gastric emptying.
+This natural hormone signals your pancreas to release insulin, tells your brain you're getting full, and slows gastric emptying.
 But natural GLP-1 has an extremely short half-life of about two minutes because DPP-4, an enzyme circulating in your blood, rapidly cleaves and inactivates it.

 GLP-1 receptor agonist medications solve this problem through molecular engineering.
 By modifying the peptide structure and adding fatty acid chains that bind to albumin, pharmaceutical scientists have created versions of GLP-1 that resist DPP-4 degradation and circulate in the body for days or weeks rather than minutes.